-When we first started feeding the local wildlife at our home, we had a small table on our front porch.
+When we first started feeding the local wildlife at our home, we had a small chair and table set on our covered front porch.
 On the top of the table, we had a small glass vase with some fake flowers in it.
 This vase and fake flowers had been here for several years and had never moved, aside from us washing the pollen off each spring.
-This porch is also a covered porch that we wouldn’t even use for a week or two at a time because we often exited through the garage instead.
-So it was likely being ‘updated’ by our new tenant for a couple of days, maybe even a week before we noticed.
+Often, we enter and exit our house through the garage so we didn't even notice when something had changed.
+So it was likely being ‘updated’ by our new tenant for a couple of days, maybe even a week before we noticed the modifications made by the Carolina Wren couple.

 In the video clip below, Wrenny Wren starts off with one of those shrill, alarm calls, but then switches to his happy "Cheerio cheerio cheerio call".
 Enjoy!